 - LCIA Arbitration – Acted for the operator of an electric arc furnace (EAF) claiming damages for losses caused by reduced productivity resulting from the respondent’s failure to deliver raw materials.
 Claim settled.

-- SIAC Arbitration – Claim for misrepresentation and breach of warranty arising out of a contract for the sale of shares in a company operating a consumer goods business (led by Duncan Matthews QC).
+- SIAC Arbitration – Claim for misrepresentation and breach of warranty arising out of a contract for the sale of shares in a company operating a consumer goods business (led by Duncan Matthews KC).
 Claim Settled.

 Company and insolvency

 Rupert has worked on a broad range of disputes between shareholders, companies and/or their directors, often in the context of claims by insolvent companies against former officers.
 He has been instructed as junior counsel on several large and complex matters, and in 2016 he spent six months in the Cayman Islands on secondment to Mourant Ozannes, where he was part of the team working on Primeo Fund’s USD $2million claim against HSBC subsidiaries.

 - Re Yeowart – Acting (with Blair Leahy KC) for the trustees in bankruptcy of former directors of companies who had perpetrated a double-financing fraud worth an estimated £250million.

 - Sian Participation Corp v Halimeda International Limited (BVI Court of Appeal) – appeared (led by Paul Lowenstein KC) for the respondents to an appeal against an order that the appellant should be put into insolvent liquidation on the basis that the debt was disputed and the appellant had a claim against the respondent that was worth more than the debt.